 A. Absolutely Yes.
-I am a Licensed Massage Therapist (LMT), licensed by the Texas Department of State Health Services, Massage Therapy Board.
+I am a Licensed Massage Therapist (LMT), licensed by the Texas Department of Licensing and Regulation.
 Additionally, I am a Certified Neuromuscular Therapist (CNMT), and Certified Advanced Myoskeltal Alignment Therapist.

 Q. Will you send me your picture?
 What do you look like?

 A. If you want massage therapy my looks aren't important except to note that I dress in an appropriate and professional manner.

 Q. What will you be wearing?
 Will you be nude?

 A. Clothes, and No.

 Q. I don't like massage tables and prefer to be massaged on my bed, is that ok?